Valid until 31 March 2024.

 These will be taken into account in line with regulations and according to each person’s individual circumstances.

-This leaflet gives basic information only.
+This information is also available in the leaflet in the 'Related Downloads' section of this page, and gives basic information only.
 The regulations are complex and apply in different ways to different people depending on their personal circumstances.

-All charges are subject to financial assessment as described in this leaflet.
+All charges are subject to financial assessment, as described in the leaflet.